adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 - using `filters.assign` to label all points as unclassified
 - applying `filters.elm` (extended local minimum) to label 'low points' as noise (ASPRS LAS class 7)
 - then applying `filters.outlier`, using a statisical approach label remaining outlying points as noise (ASPRS LAS class 7)
-- next, using `filters.smrf` (Simple Morphological Filter) to label points as 'ground'
+- next, using `filters.pmf` (Progressive Morphological Filter) to label points as 'ground', ignoring any points already labelled as 'noise'
-- ...then finally, removing any points *not* labelled as ground from the output and writing them out to `APPF-ground.laz`
+- ...then finally, removing any points *not* labelled as ground from the output and writing them out to `APPF-ground-pmf.laz`

-Once you've got an output file, if you have CloudCompare (or another LAS/LAZ viewer), open `APPF-ground.laz` and check the results:
+Once you've got an output file, if you have CloudCompare (or another LAS/LAZ viewer), open `APPF-ground-pmf.laz` and check the results:

 ![Farm sample](../images/appf-sample-ground.jpg)